0boluan0/Notes_on_Economic_Statistics/10_多元统计分析/03_样本几何与随机抽样Sample Geometry and Random Sampling.md

 - **Relationship Between Covariance and Correlation Matrices**
   - Conversion formulas using diagonal scaling matrices.

-## 6. Summary and Applications
-- **Importance in Statistical Analysis**
-  - Role of covariance and correlation matrices in understanding data relationships.
-- **Considerations for High-Dimensional Data**
-  - Challenges and strategies for analyzing data when $p > n$.

 -----

 # 1. The Geometry of the Sample 样本的几何结构